 When you are 11 weeks pregnant, your baby is no longer considered an embryo, since basically all organs have already developed.
 Of course, your child is still far from being able to survive outside the womb, but certainly inside.
 Risk of miscarriage is now going down rapidly.

 Many pregnant moms are starting to feel better.
 Less nausea and exhaustion and a cute baby bump on its way.
 If you are still nauseated, you can learn about remedies for morning sickness here.

 As of 11 weeks, the most critical stage of development is over.
 Now the rapid growth stage begins.

 For those women who have thoughts of miscarriage in mind, your risk drops considerably soon.
 You can find miscarriage statistics week by week here.

-Here is what is going on with your baby at 11 weeks pregnant:
+Here is what is going on with your baby this weekt: